Frequently Asked Questions

 What documents do I need to provide

-• Proof of eligibility – if you are not a British Citizen you will need to provide proof that you have recourse to public funds.
-This can be your passport with a visa, home office documents, residence card, copies are accepted.
+Proof of eligibility - If you are not a British Citizen, you must show you have recourse to public funds (e.g. passport with visa, Home Office documents, residence card).
+Copies are accepted.

-• Resident in area for 12 months – this can be confirmation of your current address
+- Lived in the area for 12 months – proof of current address

 What happens if I do not provide the required documents

-If you do not provide requested information within the timescales your application may be cancelled.
+If you do not provide requested information within 28 days your application will be closed.

 How do I know if I have been accepted onto the Housing Register